If you’re involved in a legal dispute with another party, alternative dispute resolution (ADR) is often a better alternative to litigation.

 Terrific law firm.
 Responsive and timely with any requests that we've had.
 Consummate professionals that can handle any legal issues you may have.
 Highly recommend.View on Google

-Mr. Froerer has been helping clients in Ogden, UT, and throughout Northern Utah reach agreements through mediation since 1985.
+Mr. Froerer helps clients in Ogden, UT, and throughout Northern Utah reach agreements through mediation.
 He can assess your case and determine if you could benefit from mediation.
 You can trust Mr. Froerer to guide you through your case and explore all possible solutions until deciding on one that works for both parties.

 Why Would I Need a Mediator?

-Common cases that benefit from seeking the services of a mediator include divorce and family law.
+Common cases that benefit from seeking the services of a mediator include Family Law, Estate Law, Real Estate Disputes, Business Law, Personal Injury, and Litigation.

 In the state of Utah, the courts require at least one session of mediation if there are contested issues after an answer is filed to a divorce complaint.
 This means that the two parties must try to resolve their dispute with mediation.
 If an agreement cannot be made, the divorcing couple may move forward with the court process.
 Extreme cases may be excused from mediation.